scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

 -   9 Jan 2002
     -   destroy window fix on 2 Jan was not enough, it popped up again.
         Hope I've killed it this time
-    -   FontForge had trouble reading bdf fonts that
+    -   websharpstudios had trouble reading bdf fonts that
         -   did not have standard X font names (-vendor-family-weight-italic-...)
         -   had the same name used for different characters